 Work Experience Requirements

-You must have 2,000 hours of qualifying work experience that was earned during a time frame of one to five calendar years.
+You must have 2,000 hours of qualifying work experience that was earned during a time frame of 1 to 5 calendar years.
 This experience should be in the government, business, education, or public sector, and verified by a CPA.

 - Attestation engagements and other auditing-related works, such as: